-When people see “Communicative Games” on the 1-Day Domestic Immersion schedule, they sometimes think:
+When people see “Communicative Games” on the 1-Day Domestic Immersion schedule, they might think:

 “Isn’t that just… playing?
 Shouldn’t we be studying?”